Alemenew/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **9-John_Doe** script is used for changing mode of the file hello like this -rwxr-x-wx.

 **10-mirror_permissions** script is used for copy the permission for olleh to hello.

+**11-directories_permissions** script used to adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.